 Arrangements where we, or our affiliates (e.g., certain other Advisory Companies), pay compensation to promoters for referrals create conflicts of interest for us, and our affiliates, as well as the promoters.
-We, and our employees and supervised persons and our affiliates, have an incentive to utilize or recommend the promoter's products and services.
-The promoter also has a financial incentive to favor the services of, and products sponsored, distributed or managed by, Federated Global Investment Management Corp. and our affiliates, over the interest of clients.
+We, and our employees and supervised persons, and our affiliates, have an incentive to utilize or recommend the promoter's products and services.
+The promoter also has a financial incentive to favor the services of, and products sponsored, distributed or managed by, Federated Investment Counseling and our affiliates, over the interest of clients.
 (Please refer to "Conflicts of Interest Relating to Receipt of Compensation or Benefits, Other Than Advisory Fees" in Item 6 of this brochure for a further discussion of these conflicts of interest and how they are addressed.)

-ITEM 15.
+Item 15.
 CUSTODY

-Under SEC Rule 206(4)-2 under the Advisers Act, Federated Global Investment Management Corp. is deemed to have custody of client funds because, in certain cases, we have arrangements that authorize us to have our advisory fees deducted from client accounts.
+Under SEC Rule 206(4)-2 under the Advisers Act, Federated Investment Counseling is deemed to have custody of client funds because, in certain cases, we have arrangements that authorize us to have our advisory fees deducted from client accounts.
 (Please refer to "Fees and Compensation" in Item 5 of this brochure for further information regarding these fee arrangements.)
+We may also be deemed to have custody of a client account because we have the authority to engage custodians on behalf of Separate Account clients or Pooled Investment Vehicles, or are deemed to control Pooled Investment Vehicles.
+Generally, in these instances, we will annually distribute audited financial statements prepared in accordance with U.S. GAAP to all limited partners, members, or other beneficial owners pursuant to Rule 206(4)-2(b)(4) (the Audit Exception).
+To the extent that we cannot rely on the Audit Exception for such clients (e.g., for clients for whom audited financials are not prepared according to U.S. GAAP), a surprise examination will be conducted annually to verify the existence of assets in the account.

-To address potential conflicts of interest, and other possible client concerns with these arrangements, we have policies and procedures in place which we believe are reasonably designed to seek to ensure that the amount of assets under management on which our fees are billed is accurate and that our fees are consistent with the terms of our investment management agreements with our clients.
+To address potential conflicts of interest associated with the deduction of fees, and other possible client concerns with these arrangements, we have policies and procedures in place which we believe are reasonably designed to seek to ensure that the amount of assets under management on which our fees are billed is accurate and that our fees are consistent with the terms of our investment management agreements with our clients.
 For example, we either have segregated the responsibilities of employees responsible for invoicing and collecting our fees or our auditing department periodically reviews our practices.
 We also periodically test on a sample basis our fee calculations to confirm their accuracy.
-Except for these fee deduction arrangements, neither we, nor any related person, hold, directly or indirectly, funds or securities of Federated Global Investment Management Corp.'s clients or have any authority to obtain possession of them in connection with the advisory services that Federated Global Investment Management Corp. provides to our clients.

-We generally do not open accounts for our clients with qualified custodians.
+With the exception of certain Pooled Investment Vehicles, we generally do not open accounts for our clients with qualified custodians.
 Clients generally are responsible for opening their own accounts directly with a qualified custodian or through an intermediary, such as a Managed Account Program Sponsor, Platform Provider or Overlay Manager.
 Qualified custodians include banks, savings associations, registered broker/dealers, registered futures commission merchants, and foreign financial institutions that customarily hold financial assets for their customers on a segregated basis.
 For Investment Company (i.e., mutual fund) shares, the Investment Company's transfer agent is considered the custodian.